+- Impact on climate change;

-- Technical suitability;
+- · Technical suitability;

 - Financial viability and stability;

 - Quality systems;

 - Customer care and after sales service;

 - Experience and past performance;

-- Aesthetic and functional characteristics; and
+- · Aesthetic and functional characteristics; and

-- Delivery date and other management factors.
+- · Delivery date and other management factors.

 A suggested mechanism for evaluating bids is included on the procurement page of the Intranet.
 Unjustifiably low priced tenders should be investigated rigorously to ensure that they meet the required quality standards and, if necessary, explanations sought from the supplier concerned.